-After years of analyzing how SAP releases information to the market, and how other entities write about SAP, a model developed that explains how the system works.
-The concept is to build an echo chamber so that SAP says seems likely to be true.
-The SAP media model or more generally, the IT media model applies to other large software vendors, Microsoft and Oracle being good examples, but no software vendor uses the IT media system as effectively as SAP.
-And an important reason for this is that while SAP is only the 4rth largest worldwide software vendor (after Microsoft, Oracle and IBM).
+After years of analyzing how SAP released information to the market and how other entities write about SAP, a model developed explains how the system works.
+The concept is to build an echo chamber, so that SAP says seems likely to be true.
+The SAP media model, or more generally, the IT media model applies to other large software vendors, Microsoft and Oracle being good examples, but no software vendor uses the IT media system as effectively as SAP.
+And an important reason for this is that while SAP is only the 4rth largest worldwide software vendor (after Microsoft, Oracle, and IBM).
 SAP’s overall economic activity is more substantial.
 This is because SAP outsources almost all of its consulting (where most of the money on SAP is spent) so that it has hundreds of thousands of SAP consultants that work for other companies.
-These consulting companies, like Deloitte, Accenture and IBM among a host of others, serve as message repeaters for SAP.
-These entities repeat SAP’s messaging not because it is true (none of those entities has historically cared what was true), but because it is the profit-maximizing for them to do so.
+Like Deloitte, Accenture and IBM, these consulting companies serve as message repeaters for SAP, among a host of others.
+These entities repeat SAP’s messaging not because it is true (none of those entities has historically cared what was true) but because it is the profit-maximizing for them to do so.

 The SAP/IT media model is all about influencing action.
 It has four main components:

 - The Media Entities